10/21/24

 By: Donald Patrick Eckler and Joshua W. Zhao

 In Passafiume v.
-Jurak, 2024 IL 129761, the Illinois Supreme Court held that a plaintiff’s remarrying does not limit the plaintiff’s recovery for loss of financial support and material services in …
+Jurak, 2024 IL 129761, the Illinois Supreme Court held that a plaintiff’s remarrying does not limit the plaintiff’s recovery for loss of financial …

 Pennsylvania contractors protected by hills and ridges doctrine